Types and stages of colon cancer

 During a colonoscopy procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, and Dr. Long B. Nguyen examine the large and small intestines using a colonoscope, which is a four-foot flexible tube about the width of a finger.
 The colonoscope has a camera and light, which allows them to perform a visual inspection and locate any ulcers, colon polyps, tumors or areas of inflammation.
 A colonoscopy is also the method by which they remove colon tissue for a biopsy.
 A pathologist examines the biopsied tissue under a microscope for cancer and pre-cancerous cells.
 Learn more+

 There are a number of symptoms associated with colon cancer:

 If you are experiencing one or more of these symptoms, don’t hesitate to schedule a colonoscopy!
 Unfortunately, many of these symptoms do not appear during the earliest stages of colon cancer.
 Regular colonoscopies are the best way to guard against colon cancer and promote good general colon health.

 The good news is that, when detected early, colon cancer is treatable.
 Common methods of treatment include surgery, chemotherapy, and radiation treatments.
-If your colonoscopy does yield an abnormal result, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will sit down with you to go over your treatment options in a respectful and compassionate manner.
+If your colonoscopy does yield an abnormal result, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will sit down with you to go over your treatment options in a respectful and compassionate manner.

 Types of Colon Cancer